 Benefits of Hygge

 When your life is all about work, working out, or taking care of the family without scheduling in time for relaxing, your stress levels go off the charts, and you may find yourself barely functioning and living in the burnout zone.
 In addition to making it next to impossible to achieve anything, especially new and aggressive goals, stress undermines your health.
 According to Healthline, stress can cause:

 - high blood pressure

 …and it can affect your breathing and digestion as well as complicate your condition if you have diabetes.

 That’s where hygge comes in.
 NetDoctor explains that many elements of practicing hygge are balancing and ultimately good for your health.
-Some of these include getting as much sleep as you need rather than what you have time for, getting outdoors any time of year, exercising as part of your lifestyle (not as your entire lifestyle), and taking some “you” time every day instead of once a century.
+Some of these include getting as much sleep as you need rather than what you have time for, getting outdoors any time of year, exercising as part of your lifestyle (not as your entire lifestyle), and taking some “you” time every day instead of once a decade.
 Also, appreciating the simple parts of life requires putting things into perspective, which also helps bring balance into your life.
 Any one of these will reduce stress, but imagine how calm and tranquil your life would be if you incorporated them all.

 Okay, Let’s Not Skip the Suggestions

 If you read a brief explanation of hygge, you could come away with the impression that it’s not a precise concept, and that’s partially true.
 Even the simple definition listed above isn’t comprehensive.
 Some say hygge is living in an atmosphere of coziness.
 Others focus on the idea of relaxing.
 However you see hygge, you might be at a loss for implementing it.